• Slide title

 Outdoor Adventure and Activities

 Do you like to spend time outdoors?
 Do you like to hike?
 This fall we will do some hiking on local trails like Laurel Falls, Beauty Spot, Rocky Fork, and/or Roan Balds.
 This intensive will also cover proper hiking equipment use and safety guidelines for hikers.
-Mr. Anderson and Mr. Hester will be leading this activity, and there will be a minimal cost of $20 to help with transportation.
+Mr. Anderson and Mr. Peters will be leading this activity, and there will be a minimal cost of $25 to help with transportation.
+This intensive is limited to 16 students.

 Faith and Fitness